-The student teacher seminar is to provide an opportunity and environment for student teachers and college faculty to share and discuss problems, success, teaching methods, and innovations of mutual interest.
-Student teachers are encouraged to share their ideas, insights and observations, for the benefit of others in the seminar.
+The clinical practice seminar is to provide an opportunity and environment for teacher candidates and college faculty to share and discuss problems, success, teaching methods, and innovations of mutual interest.
+Teacher candidates are encouraged to share their ideas, insights and observations, for the benefit of others in the seminar.
 Students will learn strategies for career planning and seeking professional employment.
 Emphasis will be placed on professionalism, organizational skills and ethical behaviors for successful employment in a teaching career.
 Appropriate use of instructional technology is integrated into instruction of content and pedagogy.